TheMaster1127/HTVM/DOCUMENTATION.md

 - **No type checking** is performed on arrays, so errors related to mismatched types will not be caught until runtime.
 - **No support for constant arrays**—you need to manage immutability yourself using programming blocks.
 - **Arrays cannot be shared across different language blocks** in multiple language conversions.

+#### ⚠️ WARNING: We can't use nested arrays or multiline arrays (like arrays inside arrays or 2D/3D arrays).
+To achieve that, use a programming block.

 ---